FreAkeD146/CurRate-Currency-Converter/README.md

 ## Technologies Used
 1. React.js
+2. Bootstrap v5
-2. ExchangeRate-Api (You can use any other API of your choice)
+3. ExchangeRate-Api (You can use any other API of your choice)

 ## Acknowledgement
 Thanks to ExchangeRate-API for providing real-time exchange rates.